sgamon/star-smuggler/rules.md

 is otherwise unaffected.
 A disabled person can be carried away by friends.
 If you are disabled in combat, make a cunning roll (R202).
 If successful, any other survivors in your party will try to escape, carrying you with them.
 If a failure, the rest of your party will abandon you, they disappear from the game, and you have lost the battle as well.

 Hits suffered in combat heal at the rate of one hit per day spent in RRR (R203B).
 Of course, a person cannot heal beyond his or her normal endurance level.
 Recovery from a disablement occurs automatically at the end of combat, no RRR is needed.

-Medical Centers & Accelerated Healing (R231A)
+### Medical Centers & Accelerated Healing (R231A)
 A wounded person in an area with a Medical Center can pay for accelerated healing at the center.
 At a base cost of 15 S per hit in a city medical center, or 25 S per hit in a colony medical center, any number of hits can be healed in one day of RRR.
 Of course, finances may limit the healing you can purchase!
 Colony medical centers in star systems with a Tech code of 20 or less cannot heal more than three (3) hits per day, regardless of what you pay, due to limited facilities.

-Emergency First Aid (R231B)
+### Emergency First Aid (R231B)
 Emergency first aid is needed to prevent death if a character is at zero (0) endurance exactly.
 Emergency first aid is received if the person has a PS robot (R222C) attached, or a medic is present and on the round after the emergency occurs spends his/her entire time giving first aid.
 Emergency first aid must continue uninterrupted until healing allows the person to regain at least one endurance point, or the person will die after all.

-Calling Medical Aid (R231C)
+### Calling Medical Aid (R231C)
 Using the radio/communicator available in any starship or ship’s boat, on a PS robot, or in any land area with life support, you can call for medical aid.
 You cannot call if you are “wanted” in the system (R228).
 Medical aid provides immediately emergency first aid at the scene, and immediate transportation to the nearest medical center in the star system.

 To determine the cost of medical aid, count the number of land areas from your position to the nearest medical center.
 Ignore land steps, simply count areas.
 If the center is on another planet, count to any spaceport or colony on this planet, and then count one more area to a spaceport (or colony) on the other planet.
 For each area of distance, multiply by the base cost by three.
-Thus one area away costs three times (3x) the base price, two areas away costs nine times (3x3x), three areas away 27 times (3x3x3x), etc. If you cannot pay for emergency aid, you are discharged from the medical center after one hit heals and become “wanted” in that system until the debt is paid at any bank in the system (as a result, you could be arrested, etc., and never have a chance to pay later, even if you have the money!), When being transported to a medical center by this method, normal entry encounters are ignored.
+Thus one area away costs three times (3x) the base price, two areas away costs nine times (3x3x), three areas away 27 times (3x3x3x), etc. If you cannot pay for emergency aid, you are discharged from the medical center after one hit heals and become “wanted” in that system until the debt is paid at any bank in the system (as a result, you could be arrested, etc., and never have a chance to pay later, even if you have the money!).

+When being transported to a medical center by this method, normal entry encounters are ignored.
 However, the medical aid group will only transport the person who needs healing, not his friends, vehicles, etc.

-R231
-R231A
-R231B
-R231C30
-R232 Record Keeping
+## R232 Record Keeping
 You will need to keep various records during the play of Star Smuggler.
 In fact, use of metal miniatures, markers, play money, and other aids typical to role-playing games will greatly help.
 Feel free to make up markers as you need them during the game.
 Generally, the records should include:

-(1) The current location of yourself, your vehicles, and your party (if isolated from you).
+1. The current location of yourself, your vehicles, and your party (if isolated from you).
-(2) Characteristics of yourself and your hirelings (R201), including hits from combat, etc.
+1. Characteristics of yourself and your hirelings (R201), including hits from combat, etc.
-(3) Cost of salaries (R220A), insurance (R220B), and personal property of hirelings.
+1. Cost of salaries (R220A), insurance (R220B), and personal property of hirelings.
-(4) Your money (R232A), and payment record on your starship loan (R203E).
+1. Your money (R232A), and payment record on your starship loan (R203E).
 Also note any other special debts, money deposited (and which system the bank is located in), etc.
-(5) Whether you or any of your party are “wanted” in any star system, and the identification papers (including forgeries) available for all (R228).
+1. Whether you or any of your party are “wanted” in any star system, and the identification papers (including forgeries) available for all (R228).
-(6) Location and contents of each cache of items (R229C).
+1. Location and contents of each cache of items (R229C).
-(7) List of each vehicle, and the equipment in it, including the location of each item, its tech level (R210), and whether it has any damage or is broken down.
+1. List of each vehicle, and the equipment in it, including the location of each item, its tech level (R210), and whether it has any damage or is broken down.
 This should include fuel units (FUs), repair units (RUs), and life support units (LSUs), as well as number of hypercharges remaining in the starship itself.
 This should also include items in cargo.

-Monetary System (R232A)
+### Monetary System (R232A)
 The entire Pavonis sector uses a standard currency, technically called Sector Exchange Units, commonly called “Secs” and normally abbreviated “S.” All prices are calculated in Secs unless an event specifically indicates you can trade or barter.
 Prices vary from system to system for the same item, normally the base price is given and the actual price must be computed (R229A, multiplier table R241).

-Banks
+#### Banks
 Whenever you are in an area with banking facilities (R205) you can deposit or withdraw money in a bank account at no charge.
 However, each bank account is opened and used with a specific set of identification papers.
 Forged papers are not detected upon deposit, but will be detected upon withdrawal unless you succeed with a Cunning roll (R202).
 If you become “wanted” in a system, all accounts in that name are frozen and no withdrawals are possible.

 You can have a bank pay certain fees or policies (starship loan payments, death insurance, etc.) at some specified future time
 However, a bank requires that money must be deposited into the account for this, plus a 10% extra charge paid for the service (at the time of deposit).

 Banks do not communicate from one star system to another.
 Each star system has a separate bank.
 As a result, you may have many separate accounts in various star systems, as well as different accounts (under different names) in the same star system.

-Money Handling
+#### Money Handling
 In addition to bank accounts, you can also carry money on your person, in your starship (the money, regardless of amount, takes up 1 CU of space), and/or place it in a cache (R229C).
 Spending or receiving money takes no time, but you must actually hand over cash for any purchase.
 Signed checks, bank drafts, etc., cannot be used — nobody trusts such things in the Pavonis sector!
 Of course, whenever making a transaction in an area where you have a bank account, you can make an instant withdrawal from your account for the amount needed and pay that.
 Banking facilities, if available, presume computercontrolled accounts and instant access “money machines” on virtually every street corner!

-R232A
-R23231
-R233 Entry & Contact Table
+## R233 Entry & Contact Table
 Compare 1d6 roll with area entered, or area where contact try is made.
 Entry Encounter: subtract one (-1) from die roll; for system entry see R207 Contact Try: add one (+1) per consecutive day of trying in the area